TeamLucille/AstroDocs-Api/README.md

 USER STORIES: OWNER
 --------------------

-- As a visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in (using email, password, and password confirmation)
+- As a Visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in (using email, password, and password confirmation)

 - As an Owner I need to be able to log in with email and password so that only I will have the ability to create, update, and delete files.